MengeCrowdSim/Menge/src/Plugins/AgtGCF/README.md

 2. This is sensitive to obstacle forces so, currently, obstacles are being included which aren't actually visible.
 This is bad.
 3. Agents occasionally get in situations where they spin at high speed (see `event.xml`).
-4. Agent's can disappear due to bad orientation values.
-This is apparent at the end of `4square.xml`.
-   This should be considered a *global* problem.
-It merely becomes visible in the drawing of GCF agents because their drawing depends on good orientation values.
-Orientaiton and preferred velocity print as "-1.#IO".
-This crops up when there's *no* preferred direction and no speed.
-5. Setting size properties on agent doesn't work.
+4. Setting size properties on agent doesn't work.

 ### Bad scenarios

-- `core/4square.xml` : the agents disappear (intermittently) upon reaching their goal.
 - `core/event.xml` : as agents cluster near goal, forces ripple through that cause fast moving and spinning agents.
 - `core/globalNavSwap.xml` : agents in initial condition immediately pop into walls.